 There are many active lawsuits in the United States seeking relief for the asbestos content of talcum powder, which has been linked to various illnesses, such as ovarian cancer.
 Talcum is a popular ingredient in everyday items, especially baby powder and certain beauty products.
 Makers of Talcum Powder knew about the risks associated with the level of asbestos in their products and failed to provide a warning to their consumers.
 One of the leading companies subject to the lawsuits is Johnson & Johnson, a brand known for its medical devices, pharmaceuticals, household goods, and consumer products.

-November 2024 Update
+December 2024 Update

 The Talcum Powder lawsuit involves legal actions filed by individuals who claim that they developed ovarian cancer or other health issues due to the use of talcum powder products, such as baby powder and body powders.

 Our team is currently reviewing Talcum Powder cases and wants to represent families who have suffered as a result of these products.
-Call our legal advisors today in any of 50 US states at 855-625-7778 or complete the form if you’d like a call back.
+Call our legal advisors today from any of 50 US states at 855-625-7778 or complete the form if you’d like a call back.
 You may qualify, so don’t delay talking to legal counsel about your potential case.

-Talcum Powder Lawsuit Updates
+Talcum Powder Lawsuit News

 Is there a talcum powder lawsuit?